danielsaidi/website_danielsaidi/collections/_posts/2020/2020-12-25-building-a-video-streaming-app-for-ios-in-swiftui.md

 ### All Movies

-The All Movies screen can be used to explore all content that Cineasterna have to offer.
-Just like Favorites, this is a single section and therefore uses a grid.
+The All Movies screen can be used to explore all the movies that Cineasterna has to offer.
+Just like Favorites, it has a single section and therefore uses a grid.

 ![A screenshot of the favorites screen]({{page.assets}}8-all-movies.jpg)